A simple plan to manage your debt - and free you of worry.

 Debt management allows you to make one low monthly payment to cover all your debts.
 You are relieved of stress, and can save money on fees and interest, too.

-A Debt Management Program is something a credit counsellor can put together for your unsecured debt:
+A Debt Management Program is something a credit counselling service can put together for your unsecured debt:

-- Your credit counsellor will work with your creditors to arrange for the single, low monthly payment.
+- Your counsellor will work with your creditors to arrange for the single, low monthly payment.

 - The people you owe money to are asked to reduce the fees and interest on all your debt, and most agree to do so.

 Basically, a Debt Management Program helps you consolidate what you owe, so all your debts are put together in one package.
 This one-package approach is sometimes called consolidating debt or restructuring debt.

 Details on how a Debt Management Program works

 Consolidating debt through a debt management plan could be the answer to all your debt problems.
 It’s easy to manage, because you’ve got a qualified credit counsellor handling the details including: